OSU-CS290-F18/final-project-cstas/README.md

 [More on Branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)

 ## How the project works
-Check on ##Calendar_Form
+calendar.mine.bz is hosted from a virtual machine server that contains the files for the project necessary to run.

-**Browser Based**
+--more--

 ## The audience of the project

 Any individual with a need for organization.
+A group of people who want to add their schedules to the same thing and be able to read it relatively clearly.
 Computer Science 290 Web Development Fall 2018 Class

 ## The goal of the project

 A working block calendar with little to no user error in the most secure and efficient code.
+One that works very simply.